mealaud/mealaud.github.io/content/hobbies/writing/atlas-the-sanctity-of-the-heavens.md

 It rolls down my back as I attempt to stay still.
 I have not maintained my world.
 {{%nl%}}{{%nl%}}

 My world falls into the abyss, tattered and left to rot by the one who must maintain its sanctity.
-Is my apathy not sacriligious?
+Is my apathy not sacrilegious?
 Am I not shirking my most sacred of responsibilities to stand still and be unprovoked by the heavens falling further and further into the deep black of the cosmos?
 {{%nl%}}{{%nl%}}

 I am unmoved.